-Centenera is a publicly traded mineral exploration company, whose common shares are listed on the TSX Venture Exchange under the symbol "CT".
-The Company's principal business activity is the acquisition, exploration and evaluation of mineral properties located in Argentina.
+Latin Metals is a publicly traded mineral exploration company, whose common shares are listed on the TSX Venture Exchange under the symbol "LMS".
+The Company's principal business activity is the acquisition, exploration and evaluation of mineral properties located in South America.
+The Company operates with a Prospect Generator model focusing on the acquisition of prospective exploration properties at minimum cost, completing initial evaluation through cost-effective exploration to establish drill targets, and ultimately securing joint venture partners to fund drilling and advanced exploration.
+Shareholders are exposed to the upside of a significant discovery without the dilution associated with funding the highest-risk drill-based exploration.

 The head office and principal address of the Company is Suite 2300 - 1177 West Hastings Street, Vancouver, BC, V6E 2K3, Canada.
-The registered and records offices of the Company are located at Suite 415 - 1040 West Georgia Street, Vancouver, BC, V6E 4H1, Canada.
+The registered and records offices of the Company are located at Suite 1170 - 1040 West Georgia Street, Vancouver, BC, V6E 4H1, Canada.